-What activities could my dog be involved in?
+What activities could your dog be involved in?

-Dogs are often asked to come into the University to take part in a variety of projects.
-These projects generally fall into one of three categories:
+Dogs are often asked to come to the University to take part in a variety of projects.
+These projects generally fall into one of two categories:

 1. Student practical sessions – At the University of Lincoln, most practical sessions involve dogs.
 These sessions include:

 Dog handling – Students are asked to complete a range of basic tasks with dogs, to assess their skills.
 The tasks usually include greeting and walking the dog, and applying and removing a lead and harness.

 Development and Regulation of behaviour – Dogs are taught different behaviours using classing and operant conditioning techniques, as well as desensitisation and counterconditioning.

 Human-Animal interaction – These sessions look at ways of teaching dogs attention and disengaging cues.